Proactive Media Relations

 Maintain Privacy and Confidentiality

 Do not post confidential or proprietary information about SAIC, its students, its alumni, or employees.
 Do not discuss a situation involving named or pictured individuals on a social media site without their permission.
 As a guideline, do not post anything that you would not present in a classroom or public forum.
-Use good ethical judgment and follow School policies and federal requirements, such as the Health Insurance Portability and Accountability Act (HIPAA) of 1996 and the Family Educational Rights and Privacy Act (FERPA).
+Use good ethical judgment and follow School policies and federal requirements, such as the Health Insurance Portability and Accountability Act (HIPAA) of 1996 and the Family Educational Rights and Privacy Act (FERPA) policy.

 Remember that administrative, academic, and registered student group social media accounts represent SAIC.
 Be professional, use good judgement, common sense, and discretion.
 Page administrators are speaking on behalf of the School and not in their personal capacities.
 Please refrain from posting content and liking or following accounts that reflect personal interests and/or that may be in conflict with SAIC’s mission and core values.
 Respect the School’s reputation when you post.
 While social media channels are informal by nature, remember that we represent excellence in higher education, so pay attention to grammar and spelling.